alan-turing-institute/AutisticaCitizenScience/community-recommendations/legal-and-ethical-compliance/GDPR.md

 ## GDPR compliance

 This document contains information relating to GDPR compliance.
+It was created following advice from Ekaterina Harrison, a project participant, who is offering legal support, given on 19/03/2020.

 ### Questions to answer for GDPR